OWRC/database-manual/a02_Understanding_ORMGP_Database/02_03_Primary_Data_Relationships/02_03_03_Grain_Size.md

 When grain size data is available, it may be indicated as part of the borehole log (refer to **Section 2.3.2** for details) or as a separate analysis.
 An example of the latter is found here.
-A number of tables are utilized to store these results.

 ![Figure 2.3.3.1 Grain Size Analysis - source data](f02_03_03_01.png)
 *Figure 2.3.3.1 Grain Size Analysis - source data*

-Here, the results of three sample analyses are shown.
-If the values related to *Borehole 1, Sample 7* are examined (which has a number of data points), we can see that the components break down into:
+The results of three sample analyses are shown.
+If the values related to *Borehole 1, Sample 7* are examined (which has a number of data points), we can see that the components can be broken down into:

 * 3% Clay
 * 21% Silt